If you’re looking for a strong MLM that’s been in business longer than most, Herbalife should be at the top of your list.

 Also, there’s mention of bonuses for those with multi-level sales teams in place but no additional details — what’s the threshold for earning a bonus?
 Do Independent Herbalife Members have to have a minimum number of people on their team to earn a bonus?
 A minimum sales volume?

-No prices are included in the catalog, nor are wholesale prices readily available online.
 There’s no available information as to whether members can set their own retail prices for Herbalife products when re-selling them, or if there are company-issue guidelines members must adhere to.

-Herbalife’s health and wellness products are sold exclusively through its distributors, and come with a money-back guarantee; for these reasons, there’s some incentive for people to try and buy from Herbalife members.
+Herbalife’s health and wellness products are sold exclusively through its distributors, and come with a money-back guarantee; for these reasons, there’s some incentive for people to buy from Herbalife members.
 The company has an established model in place for bringing in and providing sales and marketing tools to independent sales agents to build their own multi-level marketing business.
 That said, in its own website copy, it’s clear that these Herbalife members are the minority rather than the majority.